-KYCOM requires a urine screen for drugs immediately after matriculation with KYCOM, prior to the beginning of third year clinical clerkships, and during the Clinical Capstone course.
+KYCOM requires a urine screen for drugs immediately after matriculation with KYCOM, prior to the beginning of third and fourth year clinical clerkships.
 Students are responsible for the expense involved with this evaluation.
 Positive findings will be reviewed by the Associate Dean for Student Affairs and/or the Associate Dean for Clinical Affairs.
 Further evaluation by external professional consultants may be required.
 A positive test result may become grounds for dismissal.